shashankg7/recsys2024_optimal_baseline/README.md

 We have included additional results from the Section 5.4 with empirical variance of different estimators for off-policy evaluation task (analogous to Figure 4 from the paper).

+The results are present in the file "appendix/Evaluation_variance.pdf" in the current folder.

 Steps to run the code:
 -----------------------